POKEY: Versions

+Atari used several different manufacturers for the chip, however AMI produced most of them in 1983 onward.
+Early chips were manufactured on a 5 micrometer process, this was later shrunk to 3 micrometers.
+AMI-produced POKEYs have been reported as having a high failure rate compared with other brands of the chip; the reasons for this are unclear, but speculated to be a fault of the chip packaging or bonding wires.
+Some limited success in reviving nonfunctional POKEYs by heating them in an oven has been reported.
+There also exist modern FPGA replacements such as POKEYOne.

 Pinout

 Registers

 The Atari 8-bit computers map POKEY to the $D2xxhex page and the Atari 5200 console maps it to the $E8xxhex page.

 POKEY provides 29 Read/Write registers controlling Sound, Paddle input, keyboard input, serial input/output, and interrupts.
 Many POKEY register addresses have dual purposes performing different functions as a Read vs a Write register.
 Therefore, no code should read Hardware registers expecting to retrieve the previously written value.

 This problem is solved for some registers by Operating System "Shadow" registers implemented in regular RAM that mirror the values of hardware registers.
 During the Vertical Blank the Operating System copies the Shadow registers in RAM for Write registers to the corresponding hardware register, and updates Shadow values for Read registers from the hardware accordingly.
 Therefore, writes to hardware registers which have corresponding shadow registers will be overwritten by the value of the Shadow registers during the next vertical blank.

 Reading values directly from hardware at an unknown stage in the display cycle may return inconsistent results (an example: reading potentiometers).
 Operating System Shadow registers for Read registers would usually be the preferred source of information.

 Some Write hardware registers do not have corresponding Shadow registers.
 They can be safely written by an application without the value being overwritten during the vertical blank.
 If the application needs to know the last value written to the register then it is the responsibility of the application to implement its own shadow value to remember what it wrote.

 In the individual register listings below the following legend applies: